Transient acantholytic dermatosis: Signs and symptoms

 The itchy eruption lasts an average of 10–12 months.
 It is characterized by papules and papulovesicles with excoriations occurring on the chest, back, lower sternum, arms, and thighs.
 The papules are most commonly found on the mid chest.

 Sometimes the features of Grover's are found in people who do not itch or have a conspicuous rash.
 Most of the people with Grover's who visit a dermatologist, however, itch a lot.

 Cause

 The cause of Grover's disease is unknown.
 Suspected triggers of disease activity include heat and sweating, sunlight, and adverse reaction to medications as well as ionizing radiation, end-stage renal disease/hemodialysis, and mechanical irritation or prolonged bed rest.

 Some cases of Grover's disease have been associated with medications such as sulfadoxine-pyrimethamine, ribavirin, cetuximab, and interleukin-4 [1,8-15].
 One series of 300 patients with Grover's disease reported an association with other coexisting dermatoses including atopic dermatitis, contact dermatitis, and xerosis cutis.
+More recent reports have indicated a connection with the Pfizer vaccine for Covid-19 and as a presenting symptom of SARS-CoV-2 infection itself.
 Finally, smaller series have detailed an association with pyoderma gangrenosum, bacterial and viral infections, and occasionally, malignancies.